 1. Do I even need Machine Learning?

-After you establish that building an AI solution is indeed for you, read on.
+If you’ve established that building an AI solution is indeed for you, read on.

 There are various domains where Machine Learning can be applied.
-Working with images and text requires different expertise and mindset.
-While some algorithms/techniques overlap and are domain agnostic (e.g. LSTM design can be used to work with both text and image sequence data), there is a substantial difference when you work with tabular data, text or images.
+Working with images and text requires different expertise and a different approach.
+While some algorithms/techniques overlap and are domain agnostic (e.g. LSTM design can be used to work with both text and image sequence data), there are substantial differences depending on whether you’re working with tabular data, text or images.

 3. Do you have general programming skills?
 Can you build, deploy and maintain a scalable solution on the Cloud?

 It depends on your needs, but it’s somewhat likely that after you build your Machine Learning model, you’ll want to be able to plug it into your existing application.
 Deep Learning requires GPU to run efficiently, and scaling models requires expertise.

 A lot of Machine Learning consultants have a solid math background, but not much expertise in large-scale, or GPU programming.
 It’s better to be a specialist than a generalist, but you’ll need someone to build end-to-end Machine Learning pipelines.
 You can read our Case Study to understand how we build such pipelines as well as see some code samples.